tbfe-de/mc-cppfor-ex/clock-06/README.md

 # Fill Extension Points via Template Base Class

-Compared to the traditional "template methode pattern" (according to the name chosen by the authors of the widely known "GoF-Book"), which is filling extension points by overriding inherited member functions in derived classes, an
+Compared to the traditional "template method pattern" (according to the name chosen by the authors of the widely known "GoF-Book"), which is filling extension points by overriding inherited member functions in derived classes, an